The blogs I’ve written about writing are HERE.

 Pop over to read this interview with Sally Harding of the Cooke Agency about what she looks for and how her agency works.

 Attending writing conferences is a great way to make contacts in the writing world and to stay current in the business of writing, as well as getting tips on how to write, and how to sell your writing.
-I am particularly fond of the Surrey International Writers’ Conference which is run by the Surrey School District on the weekend of the Provincial Specialist Professional Development Day (usually the 3rd Friday of October).
+I am particularly fond of the Surrey International Writers’ Conference which is usually the 3rd Friday of October.
 The conference allows you to,

 - Network around the meal tables with other writers, editors, publishers and agents.